PX4/PX4-Devguide/en/tutorials/tutorial_hello_sky.md

 Further information and troubleshooting/common pitfalls can be found here: [uORB](../middleware/uorb.md).

-The next page presents a template for writing a PX4 application with start and stop functionality.
+The next page presents a template for writing a full application with start and stop functionality.